-©2017 Nelnet, Inc. All rights reserved.
+©2018 Nelnet, Inc. All rights reserved.
 Nelnet is a registered service mark of Nelnet, Inc.

 1A Direct Loan is a loan borrowed directly from the U.S. Department of Education.
 A Federal Family Education Loan Program (FFELP) Loan is a federally guaranteed loan that was borrowed from a company such as a bank, lender, or non-profit organization under the FFEL Program.
-2You are a new borrower for the IBR plan if you had no outstanding balance on a Direct Loan or FFELP Loan when you obtain a new loan on or after July 1, 2014.
+2You are a new borrower for the IBR plan if you had no outstanding balance on a Direct Loan or FFELP Loan as of July 1, 2014 or no outstanding balance on a Direct Loan or FFELP Loan when you obtain a new loan on or after July 1, 2014.
 3 Discretionary income is your income minus 150% of the poverty guidelines for your family size.
 4You have a partial financial hardship if the monthly amount you would be required to pay on your IBR or Pay As You Earn eligible loans under a Standard Repayment Plan with a 10-year repayment period is higher than the monthly amount you would be required to repay under IBR or Pay As You Earn.
-5 The required payment must be either the amount you would pay under a Standard Plan taking into account the remaining maximum repayment period or under a reduced payment forbearance agreement.
+8 The required payment must be either the amount you would pay under a Standard Plan taking into account the remaining maximum repayment period or under a reduced payment forbearance agreement.